ANALYSIS-No White House result? Wall Street's 'fear gauge' shows less panic

 Given recent history, market participants had geared up for extreme election-related volatility.
 In 2016, the VIX jumped overnight after Trump's surprise victory.
 However, the VIX plummeted the following day as U.S. stocks rallied, reversing course from a late-night plunge in futures.

-The VIX looked set for similar declines on Wednesday.
+The VIX posted similar declines on Wednesday.
 Still, it remains well above its long-term average near 20.
 December VIX futures were trading above other listed contracts, suggesting concerns about risks into early 2021, such as a resurgence in COVID-19 cases.

 "Volatility hasn't disappeared," said Stacey Gilbert, portfolio manager for derivatives at Glenmede Investment Management.